AFRICAN PARKS EXCLUSIVE

-In his role as a partner in African Parks' Conservation Travel Initiative, Rob is in the unique position to offer unmatched access to the inner workings of the variety of parks managed by this highly effective conservation organisation.
+In his role as a partner in African Parks' APX Travel Initiative, Rob is in the unique position to offer unmatched access to the inner workings of the variety of parks managed by this highly effective conservation organisation.

 Below Rob reviews one of his now annual trips to Zakouma National Park in Chad - one of his favourite current safari destinations in Africa...

 Behind-the-scenes experience of the great conservation story at Zakouma, Chad

 7 days in Zakouma, based out of the fantastic Camp Nomade with a couple of nights fly-camping in between

 - Patching up an injured lioness with the local vet

 - Sweeping herds of Central African buffalo, tiang, Kordofan giraffe & roan antelope

 - Flying over the park with the Park Manager

 - Collaring an elephant bull